Virtual Regatta for Volvo Ocean Race

 March 18, 2018

-Auckland as always pleased with the beautiful sailing event.
-The start was spectacular, and boats sailed in 7,500 miles long tough but exciting race.
+Auckland was always pleased with the beautiful sailing event.
+The start was spectacular, and boats sailed in a tough but exciting 7,500-mile race.

 The main fleet of Virtual Regatta boats is heading south.